Outreach & Education To Support Our Community.

-Strength In Peers plays a critical role in promoting and supporting local community resources in the City of Harrisonburg, and the Counties of Rockingham, Shenandoah, and Page.
+Strength In Peers plays a critical role in connecting people to vital resources in the community.
+The organization produces and distributes local Resource Guides and educational information for people living in the City of Harrisonburg, Rockingham, Page, and Shenandoah Counties of Virginia.
 We operate as a key referrer for local community services and resources as well as offering our own groups and programs.
 In addition, we go out into the community to network, educate, and build relationships with the people who need community services and the people who provide them.
 Here’s what we offer:

 - Lending peer support to help individuals cope with stress, anxiety, depression, substance use, and other mental and behavioral challenges.